 MAPA's Comprehensive Safety Action Plan is the culmination of efforts throughout the region, drawing from the knowledge and experiences of individuals and groups interested in creating safe streets for everyone.
-Two committees were integral to the development of the plan: the existing Transportation Technical Advisory Committee (TTAC) and the Safety Committee.
+Two committees were integral to the development of the plan: the Safety Committee and the Transportation Technical Advisory Committee (TTAC).
 The Safety Committee built trust among partners from different backgrounds on safety topics and supported consensus around recommendations and the final action plan.
 The TTAC guided the overall technical direction of the plan.

-In addition to the TTAC and Safety Committee, this plan prioritized meeting with members of the community to garner important input on creating safer streets for everyone.
+In addition to the Safety Committee and TTAC, this plan prioritized meeting with members of the community to garner important input on creating safer streets for everyone.
 Community engagement increases the visibility and understanding of local perspectives, needs, and concerns; this aids the development of effective, tailored countermeasures and, in turn, the plan's implementation and success.

 This plan is a comprehensive, data-driven safety plan to reduce and eliminate fatal and serious injury crashes.
-It uses systemic analysis-which identifies high-risk roadway features for targeted improvements-and predictive analysis-which identifies locations with the greatest potential for improvement-to create a High Priority Network that prioritizes locations with high fatal and injury crash rates through a combination of need and risk, as well as a set of candidate projects that suggest targeted safety countermeasures aimed at maximizing reductions in fatal and serious injury crashes across the network.
+It uses a systemic analysis-which identifies high-risk roadway features for targeted improvements-and a predictive analysis-which identifies locations with the greatest potential for improvement-to create a High Priority Network (HPN).
+The HPN prioritizes locations with high fatal and injury crash rates through a combination of need and risk and serves as the basis for identification of a set of candidate projects that suggest targeted safety countermeasures aimed at maximizing reductions in fatal and serious injury crashes across the network.